yangerkun/IJCAI2018_SSDH/README.md

 python2 main.py
 ```

-If your find the code usfull, please cite our paper, and if you have any questions, please feel free to contact Erkun Yang (erkunyang@gmail.com)
+If your find the code usfull, you can cite our paper, and if you have any questions, please feel free to contact Erkun Yang (erkunyang@gmail.com)